-Overly burdensome and unpredictable bureaucratic processes also pose a challenge for many firms.
-For example, environmental licenses must be obtained in order to execute certain projects in sectors such as mining and oil exploration, and the process is often time-consuming, unpredictable, and can take several years to complete, with many licenses never being issued.
-Companies in these sectors must frequently go through a process called Consulta Previa in which indigenous and other ethnic minority groups must be consulted before projects can be carried out in their communities.
-This process can take several years to complete and some projects are never approved.
-The Iniciativa Popular, or Local Referendum, is a mechanism used by some communities to oppose activities by companies in the extractive industries.
+While the Colombian market is generally open and business-friendly, challenges remain.
+Overly burdensome and unpredictable bureaucratic processes pose a challenge for many firms.
+Extractive industries such as mining and oil and gas exploration face long and complex environmental licensing procedures and often are subject to Consulta Previa, in which indigenous and other ethnic minority groups must be consulted before projects can be carried out in their communities.
 The pervasiveness of informal and illegal mining and logging in Colombia, and the environmental damage that accompany them, tarnish the image of the mining industry in general and generate resistance to legitimate mining concerns that adhere to environmental standards and labor regulations.